jtothebell/fake-08/README.md

 A Pico 8 player for 3ds (homebrew).
 Not related to or supported by Lexaloffle Software

 ## Usage:
 Place the executable file (.3dsx for 3ds or .nro for Switch) in a directory where it can be executed from your homebrew menu.
-Place pico 8 cart files (*.p8 text files only. png carts not supported yet) in the `/p8carts/` directory on the SD card of your homebrew capable 3ds or Switch console (no support offered here for modifying your console, but you can look at https://3ds.hacks.guide/ for a guide to installing custom firmware on the 3ds).
+Place pico 8 cart files (\*.p8 text or \*.p8.png files) in the `/p8carts/` directory on the SD card of your homebrew capable 3ds or Switch console (no support offered here for modifying your console, but you can look at https://3ds.hacks.guide/ for a guide to installing custom firmware on the 3ds).

 Launch the homebrew menu, then start Fake-08.
 Use left and right on the dpad or left stick to cycle through carts on the SD card.
 Choose a cart using the `A` button.
 To exit the currently running cart, press `Start` on 3ds or `+` on Switch.
 Press `R` to cycle between rendering sizes.
 Press `L` and `R` simultaneously to exit back to the homebrew menu.